rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION.md

 ![](_attatchments/mvi.1a40bb6d-e87f-4b74-929f-11f16746fc40.013.jpeg)

-**Sample Dialogue:** The **Label objects / Sedimentation Tanks** page opens.
+ The **Label objects / Sedimentation Tanks** page opens.
 This is where you create labels for clean and dirty tanks and assign them to the relevant portion of the images in the dataset.
 Various sections of the Label objects page user interface for layout reference are highlighted below.

 ![](_attatchments/mvi.1a40bb6d-e87f-4b74-929f-11f16746fc40.026.jpeg)